 IM+ allows you to combine dozens of popular messaging apps together, from Skype to Slack to Instagram, and manage them all through the same interface.
 With IM+ you can categorize every messaging service as either Home or Work and set common rules for notifications and online status for both.

 Sometimes, even when you’ve consolidated all your messaging into a single app, distractions get the best of you and you end up spending hours chatting instead of concentrating on your work.

 Even when you don’t catch yourself being distracted, those one-off replies here and there tend to add up to more than you’d think.
 To see how much time exactly you spend on social media, you need an unobtrusive time tracker like Timing.

 Timing observes how you spend time on your Mac in the background and then shows you detailed reports for every app or website launched and every project worked on.
 You can even use Timing to invoice your clients or log hours at work.
 But mostly, you’ll have the most accurate representation of where your time goes during the day, and after you gain knowledge you can come up with the action plan.

-Best of all, CleanMyMac X, IM+, and Timing are available for a free trial through Setapp, a platform of more than 130 best-in-class Mac apps that could take on any problem and make your days as productive as they can be.
+Best of all, In Your Face, PliimPRO, CleanMyMac X, IM+, and Timing are available for a free trial through Setapp, a platform of more than 240 best-in-class Mac and iOS apps that could take on any problem and make your days as productive as they can be.
 Is it time for a conference call?